 All courses at the Georgetown University School of Foreign Service in Qatar are taught in English.
 A very high level of English is needed in order to read the required course material, write the required exams and papers, make presentations, and engage in discussion and debate both in and out of the classroom.

 Similarly, there is no fixed minimum SAT or ACT score for admission to SFS-Qatar, the most competitive applicants will have strong scores in all test sections, particularly the Math and the English sections.
-Qatar Foundation provides a test schedule.
+Hamad Bin Khalifa University (HBKU) provides a test schedule.
 For registration and updated information please visit the testing agencies' respective websites: TOEFL, IELTS, SAT, ACT.

 The SFS-Qatar Admissions Office would like to have SAT II results for all applicants, and it may be to your advantage to sit for the SAT II subject tests; however, this is not a formal requirement of the admissions process.

-Please see the websites indicated above for TOEFL, IELTS, SAT or ACT exam registration, or see the Qatar Foundation website.
+Please see the websites indicated above for TOEFL, IELTS, SAT or ACT exam registration, or see the Hamad Bin Khalifa University website.